Contributor Guide

 load_one function: reading a single IOData object from a file

-In order to read from a new file format, the module must contain a load_one function with the following signature:
+To support reading a new file format, the module must include a load_one function with the following signature:

 @document_load_one("format", ['list', 'of', 'guaranteed', 'attributes'],